LucasPetros/Android-UsersManager-CleanArchitecture-Kotlin/README.md

 # UsersManager - Clean Architecture

+An illustrative Android application that demonstrates the utilization of ViewModels and dataBinding, facilitating direct data transmission to the UI, while employing Hilt for dependency injection, implemented in Kotlin by Clean Architecture.

 ### Pré-requisitos

 The project has all the necessary dependencies in the Gradle files.
 Add the project to Android Studio or IntelliJ and synchronize.
 All the dependencies will be downloaded and installed